SuperSonicSites/Holloway/content/en/privacy-policy.md

 ### USE OF DATA
 -----------------------

-Alan Stevenson Financial Services Inc. uses the data collected for different purposes:
+Studio Holloway uses the data collected for different purposes:

 - Provide and maintain our service
 - To notify you of changes to our service